 Key Market Stats:

-- Homes values in Tucson have increased by 7.3% last year and by nearly 47% since December 2012, based on the Zillow Home Value Index.
+- Home values in Tucson have increased by 10.5% year-over-year, based on the Zillow Home Value Index.

 Attractive Renters’ Market